 Glucose helps absorb nutrients in the intestines, while zinc is essential for proper metabolic processes within cells.

-All these ingredients work together to return your body to its natural state of balance so you can get back to feeling better faster than before.
+All these ingredients work together to return your body to its natural state of balance so you can return to feeling better faster than before.

 Overall, Pedialyte is a great way to keep your body healthy and hydrated while fighting off illnesses like diarrhea, vomiting, or fever due to its balanced blend of rehydrating ingredients such as minerals, salts, glucose, and zinc which have been scientifically proven to replenish vital electrolytes faster than water or sugary sports drinks alone.